cloudrex/unit/README.md

 ### 🧪 Unit

-The unit testing framework for perfectionists.
+The JavaScript unit testing framework for perfectionists.

 ### Installation